+Topic Control Structures

+ATP.CS.2.a Develop a program that uses sequencing and repetition (i.e., loops) to solve a problem or express ideas.

+Expectations for Learning

+LEARNING PROGRESSION

-Strand Algorithmic c Thinking and Programming Торіс Control Str uctures ATP.CS.2.a Develop a program Expectations for Learning that uses sequenci repetition (i.e., loop LEARNING PROGRESSION problem or express In grade 1, with guidance, students modeled loops in their sequence of steps or program to show repetition.
+In grade 1, with guidance, students modeled loops in their sequence of steps or programs to show repetition.
 In grade 2, students create a program that utilizes sequencing and loops.
 In grade 3, students will build on their skills and knowledge to create programs with more refined strategies, such as loops and conditionals, and consider the components of an event.

+IMPORTANT CONCEPTS

+Programs are made of algorithms and loops.

+KEY SKILL/PROCEDURES

+• Create a program utilizing algorithms and loops.

+Content Elaborations

+CLARIFICATIONS

-IMPORTANT CONCEPTS Programs are made of algorithms and loops KEY SKILL/PROCEDURES Create a program utilizing algorithms and loops Content Elaborations CLARIFICATIONS Students can address this content with or without a computing device.
-Students create, or in other words, construct a program.
+Students can address this content with or without a computing device.

+Students create, or construct a program.

 Loops are repeated sequences.
-CONTENT FOCUS The focus is on using sequencing, process, loops, and problem solving to create an algorithm (i.e., program).

-Strand Algorithmic Thinking and Programming

-Торіс Control Stru Control Structures

-COMPUTER SCIENCE PRACTICES

-Practice 5.
-Creating a Computational Artifact Plan the development of a computational artifact using an iterative process that includes reflection on and modification of the plan, taking into account key features, time, and resource constraints, and user expectations.
-Create a computational artifact for practical intent, personal expression, or to address a societal issue.
+CONTENT FOCUS The focus is on using sequencing, process, loops and problem solving to create an algorithm (i.e., program).
+COMPUTER SCIENCE PRACTICES Practice 5.
+Creating a Computational Artifact - 1.
+Plan the development of a computational artifact using an iterative process that includes reflection on and modification of the plan, considering key features, time and resource constraints and user expectations. - 2.
+Create a computational artifact for practical intent, personal expression or to address a societal issue.
 Practice 7.
-Communicating About Computing 2.
-Describe, justify, and document computational processes and solutions using appropriate terminology consistent with the intended audience and purpose.

-Strand Algorithmic Thinking and Programming

-Торіс Modularity
+Communicating About Computing

-ATP.M.2.a Break d decompose) a serie separate the necess unnecessary steps precise sequence of solve a problem or idea. es of steps and ssary from the to create a of instructions to Expectations for Learning LEARNING PROGRESSION In grade 1, with guidance, students determined what information is necessary to complete a sequence or process.
+Topic Modularity ATP.M.2.a Break down (i.e., decompose) a series of steps and separate the necessary from the unnecessary steps to create a precise sequence of instructions to solve a problem or express an idea.
+Expectations for Learning LEARNING PROGRESSION In grade 1, students determined what information is necessary to complete a sequence or process with guidance.
 In grade 2, students determine what information is necessary to complete a more complex sequence or process.
 In grade 3, students will decompose abstractions into sequences to design algorithms.
-IMPORTANT CONCEPTS Decomposition is to break down a series of steps Abstraction is to use the relevant information KEY SKILL/PROCEDURES Decompose a problem into a series of steps Abstract information relevant to the problem being solved Content Elaborations CLARIFICATIONS Students can address this content with or without a computing device.
+IMPORTANT CONCEPTS - Decomposition is to break down a series of steps. - Abstraction is to use the relevant information.
+KEY SKILL/PROCEDURES - Decompose a problem into a series of steps. - Abstract information relevant to the problem being solved.
+Content Elaborations CLARIFICATIONS Students can address this content with or without a computing device.
 Students will work with a more complex sequence of more than three steps.
 Abstraction is to determine which information is relevant or irrelevant to the problem.
 Decomposition is taking a problem and breaking it into steps.
 CONTENT FOCUS The focus is on decomposing and the abstraction of information in a sequence of instructions to solve a problem.
 COMPUTER SCIENCE PRACTICES Practice 3.
-Recognizing and Defining Computational Problems Decompose complex real-world problems into manageable subproblems that could integrate existing solutions or procedures.
+Recognizing and Defining Computational Problems 2.
+Decompose complex real-world problems into manageable subproblems that could integrate existing solutions or procedures.